modular/modular/KGEN/docs/Interpreter.md

 concrete.
 It picks the first valid candidate if there are multiple.
 The `apply` operator can then be collapsed into the result value.

-## Compile-Time Function Calls in Lit
+## Compile-Time Function Calls in Mojo

-In Lit, executing code at compile-time is similar to C++ `constexpr` functions.
+In Mojo, executing code at compile-time is similar to C++ `constexpr` functions.
 Right now, the semantics of evaluating a function call at compile-time are
 simple: when calling a function inside a "parameter context", i.e. a parameter value or alias value, the parser emits an `apply` operator.
 Elsewhere, the